 Trustworthiness of sources may not be as easy to determine, especially if you’re doing research on the open web, aren’t paying attention, or haven’t checked your own biases at the door.
 Pay attention to things like:

-And here is a short video courtesy of NCSU that offers general context on evaluation of information:
+Here is a short video courtesy of NCSU that offers general context on evaluation of information:

-Finding challenges or issues specific to certain jobs or fields can be tricky.
+If your assignment calls for it (not all do), finding challenges or issues specific to certain jobs or fields can be tricky.
 Here are some tips: